Earthquakes on May 11, 2026

 31.0 km---✓ ReviewedUSGS →

-May 11, 2026 brought a magnitude 2.3 earthquake 80 km SE of Adak, Alaska, logged at 23:08 UTC.
-At a depth of 31.0 km, the event was shallow crustal.
+On May 11, 2026, worldwide seismic activity registered a magnitude 2.3 earthquake 80 km SE of Adak, Alaska at 23:08 UTC.
+This was a shallow crustal earthquake, focused at 31.0 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 51.380°, -175.792°.
+Coordinates: 51.380°, -175.792°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-11